Eloy Room: International career

-Room is eligible to represent Curaçao through his father.
-He made his senior debut in a 1–0 win against Trinidad and Tobago on 6 June 2015.
+Room, who was born in the Netherlands and is a Dutch citizen, is eligible to represent Curaçao through his father.
+He made his senior debut for the country in a 1–0 win against Trinidad and Tobago on 6 June 2015.
 He was named man of the match.

 In June 2017, Room was confirmed as part of the Curaçao squad for the 2017 CONCACAF Gold Cup.
 He also represented the country at the 2019 edition.
 In June 2023, Room was named to the 24-man squad for the 2023 CONCACAF Gold Cup qualification tournament.

-He kept a clean sheet against Jamaica to secure his side's place in the next World Cup.
+He kept a clean sheet against Jamaica on 19 November 2025, securing his side's place in 2026 FIFA World Cup.
+He was the starter in their World Cup opening match against Germany in 2026 in which Curaçao lost 7–1.
+In their next encounter against Ecuador, he made 15 saves, a World Cup record for a 90-minute match.
+The match ended in a 0–0 draw, earning Curaçao's first ever World Cup point.
+This performance led him to be the first Curaçaoan to become Player of the match in the FIFA World Cup.